IBM/example-health-jee-openshift/README.md

 # Summit Health JEE Application on Openshift

-This project is a conceptual Java EE application running on Open Liberty for a health records system, designed to showcase best in class integration of modern cloud technology running on Openshift.
+This project is a conceptual Java EE application running on Open Liberty for a health records system, designed to showcase best in class integration of modern cloud technology running on OpenShift.

 ## Summit Health Context

 Summit Health is a conceptual healthcare/insurance type company.
 It has been around a long time, and has 100s of thousands of patient records.
 Summit's health records look very similar to the health records of most insurance companies.

 Originally, Summit Health used a monolithic application structure for their application.
-Their application structure was a full stack Java application running on Websphere connected to a DB2 database.
+Their application structure was a full stack Java application running on WebSphere connected to a DB2 database on System z.
 Here's what the original architecture for Summit Health looked like:

 ![](readme_images/original_architecture.png)